-In my last blog I tackled the myth that term life insurance is cheaper than whole life insurance.
+In my last blog, I tackled the myth that term life insurance is cheaper than whole life insurance.
 Today I want to tackle the myth that with whole life insurance you don’t get any “fair amount” of cash value in the first fifteen years of your policy.

 This is such a misleading conception in this industry I must set the record straight.

-The one and only thing most people know is they buy insurance based on how much death benefit they want.
+The one and only thing most people know is that they buy insurance based on how much death benefit they want.
 That is also how 99% of agents are taught to sell life insurance.
 Agents and insured are not told they can have the best of both worlds by looking at the whole picture.

 Traditional VS IBC setup

 Infinite Banking policies are not set up the same as a traditional policy.
-What I want to briefly explain to you is how a policy can be structured for your benefit to access of more cash value.
+What I want to briefly explain to you is how a policy can be structured for your benefit to access to more cash value.
 I am going to use the same numbers as last week’s blog.

 **Keep in mind this is a BRIEF explanation of how this works.
 I am not going to get technical and explain every last word in this example.
 If you want to know what each thing means in more detail please contact me and I will be happy to discuss.

-Policy setup: 35 yr old male, nonsmoker, standard health.
+Policy setup: 35 yr old male, non-smoker, standard health.
 Premium amount of $5,360.00

 Let’s tackle these misunderstandings one at a time.
 Here is the link to both illustrations.
 I have color coded the areas so you can easily follow along.
 I know this can be difficult if you are not familiar with insurance, remember I was in your shoes at one time so I understand!